noahehall/theBookOfNoah/0current/appdev/security/cfssl.md

 ### chain of trust

 - hierarchy of certificates used to verify the validity of a certificates issuer
+  - will always contain 1 leaf, 1 root, and 1..X many intermediates
 - lower trust certs are signed and issued by higher trust certs; and provide a link from the end-entity all the way up to the trust anchor
 - trust anchor: the originating certificate authority; has the ability
 - intermediate certificate: atleat one; serves as insulation between the CA and end-entity certificate
 - end-entity certirficate: used to validate the identity of an entity
+- chain of trust works by following the keys used to sign certificates, and there can be multiple chains of trust for the same keys.
+  - i.e. your single leaf certificate, will be issued by a single ca
+  - however that CA will be trusted by an arbitrary amount of intermediates

+#### bundling

+- leaf certs cant present their single cert, but must bundle the leaf and intermediates, so recipients can verify the providers claims with the CA
+  - the leaf should point to the intermediates, and the intermediates should eventually point to the CA
+  - you have to provide as many intermediates as it takes for the recipients to match against a CA they already trust
+- FYI
+  - Different browsers trust different root certificates.
+  - Older systems might have old root stores.
+  - Older systems don't support modern cryptography.

 ## flow